publiccodenet/about/organization/roadmap.md

 ## Phase 2: Building the organization to scale

-Foundation for Public Code:
+Staff of Foundation for Public Code:

 * Provide (beta) codebase stewardship (no long term guarantees)
 * Develop scalable operations and communication
 * Establish a clear and convincing value proposition and impact model

-Members:
+Members of the Foundation for Public Code:

 * Develop a scalable business and governance model
 * Develop a growth model for the organization